charcolle/UnityEditorMemo/UnityEditorMemo/README.txt

 // UnityEditorMemo
-// ver 3.0.0
+// ver 3.0.1
 // thank you for downloading.

-Åú About
+About
    You can post any texts on UnityEditor. https://github.com/charcolle/UnityEditorMemo

-Åú Author
+Author
 	Charcolle : charcolle.1234@gmail.com

-Åú Description
+Description
 	- You can use this asset from MenuBar, [Window] -> [UnityEdiorMemo].
 	  When opening the window, then post any texts on it.
 	  You can add a category of memo.
 Press plus button, and input the category name, then press [Register] button.